Northlane: Singularity and Fitipaldes' departure (2013–2014)

 In January 2013, the band completed a tour across regional Australia with In Hearts Wake and Endless Heights as supporting acts, in support of their new single "Worldeater".
 They also played in Adelaide at The Cavern to make up for their missed flight the previous month.
 In most shows the band leaked a new song titled "Masquerade".
-Northlane played at the 2013 Soundwave festival and Pushover 2013 alongside other Australian hardcore acts such as Thy Art Is Murder, The Amity Affliction and In Hearts Wake.
+Northlane played at the 2013 Soundwave festival and Pushover 2013 alongside other Australian metal acts such as Thy Art Is Murder, The Amity Affliction and In Hearts Wake.

 A music video for the song "Quantum Flux" from Singularity was released on 22 February 2013.
 It achieved mainstream success, debuting at #14 on the ARIA Australian Artists Top 20 Singles Chart in the week of 4 March 2013.
 On 22 March 2013, Northlane released their second studio album, Singularity, which debuted at No. 3 on the ARIA Albums Chart.
 It went to #1 in the Australian iTunes albums chart.
 Singularity received critical acclaim around the world.
 It was nominated for Triple J's "J Award Album of the Year" as one of the 10 best albums of 2013, and was voted as the Best album of 2013 on both The Racket and Short Fast Loud.
 In the Blunt Magazine readers poll, Northlane took home a multitude of awards in 2013 including "Band of the Year", "Album of the Year" and "Best Vocalist". iTunes Australia nominated Singularity as one of the most notable albums of 2013.

 The Singularity tour in Australia included Structures, Stray from the Path and Statues.
 In August they supported Karnivool around Australia.

 Northlane made their United States touring debut in November 2013, touring nationally with Veil of Maya and Structures.
 In January 2014, they played on the Big Day Out touring festival, before touring the US with Bring Me the Horizon, Of Mice & Men and Issues on the American Dream tour.
 In March and April they supported Architects on a 39 date tour of Europe and the UK.

 On 9 May 2014, the band released the deluxe edition of Singularity, which included an instrumental edition of the album.

 Northlane announced that they would curate their own festival called FREE YOUR MIND, with the first tour taking place in May 2014 in Australia.
 Northlane headlined the festival with support from Thy Art Is Murder, Veil of Maya, Volumes and Make Them Suffer.
 All dates on the tour sold out in advance.
 Northlane appeared on the cover of Blunt Magazine in the April edition prior to Free Your Mind.
 It was after this tour that Northlane became activists and heavily supported many charities including The Smith Family by donating used drums sticks and guitars.

 It was announced in September 2014 that founding vocalist Adrian Fitipaldes would be leaving the band.
 Northlane issued a statement via their Facebook page, citing an impact on Fitipaldes' health as the catalyst.
 Northlane also announced that they will be accepting audition videos for a new vocalist.